ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 and operations allowed are never simple enough to be able to express them as an Access Control List, but are highly dependent on business rules and processes, the state of the system, etc.

-For example, in an HR system, an employee may request a vacation day, modify that request up until the point it is approved or declined, but the employee is not permitted to approve their own vacations.
-The manager, on the other hand, may approve the vacation but cannot delete it after approval.
+For example, in an HR system, an employee may request a vacation day, but the employee is not permitted to approve their own vacations.
+The HR manager, on the other hand, may approve the vacation.
 From the point of view of RavenDB, the act of editing a vacation request document or approving it looks very much the same, it's a simple document edit.
 The way that the HR system looks at those operations is very different.
+Perhaps the HR manager needs a client certificate with read/write permission to edit documents on the HR database, but other employees should have a certificate with read-only access and must make requests for changes to the HR staff.
+Also, the HR staff should have read/write access to the HR database, but not to development oriented data, whereas developers might have read/write or admin access to these.

+Thus, RavenDB is designed so that each client certificate has specific and customizable permissions for various databases as well as authorization levels.

+---

 ### Full Access to Database
 RavenDB expects the applications and systems using it to utilize the security infrastructure it provides to prevent unauthorized access, such as a different